Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/counter/counter-contract.rst

 .. image:: images/invoke2.png
     :width: 100%

 Unsurprisingly, the state is 2.
 Now check the other requirement: that you cannot increment it with a negative number.
-Change the value in the json file to a negative number like -2.
+Change the value in the JSON file to a negative number like -2.

 .. image:: images/increment-neg-error.png
     :width: 100%